As the year slowly draws to a close, CFOs also start their annual haggling over costly...

-The company that implemented the process, achieved a cost-saving at around 25%.
+The company that implemented the process achieved a cost-saving of around 25%.

-ZBB has been considered to be part of the organisational DNA and has been used regularly at different critical parts of the business.
+ZBB has been considered part of the organisational DNA and has been used regularly at different critical parts of the business.

 There were some lessons learnt by the ZBB project team that was shared with the Board as following:

-- It’s a great method to create a lean organization, but it is not easy to find the right balance between cuts and investment
+- It’s an excellent method to create a lean organisation, but finding the right balance between cuts and investment is not easy;

 - Most staff do not like ZBB, and it may lead to increased attrition

 Siva Raj Jeyarajah, Executive VP at Maybank, recently shared his valuable ZBB experience with the FP&A Board in Kuala Lumpur, Malaysia.
 His insights make a great conclusion to this article: